 Costa is a leading avocado grower and marketer within Australia.
-Growing avocados in Childers, Queensland and the Riverland, South Australia.
+Growing avocados in Childers and the Atherton region, Queensland, North New South Wales region and the Riverland, South Australia.

 We also market Hass, Shepard and Maluma avocados along with other unique varieties.

 Costa and its suppliers use an ever-growing range of techniques in mainstream orchards to produce bountiful crops of this appealing fruit.